rokath/trice/docs/TriceUserGuide.md

     trice( "name: %16s, ", n); trice( "surname: %32s, ", s ); trice( "birthday: %4u-%02u-%02u\n" y, m, d);
     ```

+The Trice macros are designed for maximal execution speed and therefore we have to pay the price for their limited capabilities.

 - Optionally add channel specifiers to get color.
 Example:

     ```c